CaioMizerkowski/CaioMizerkowski.github.io/campanhas/LMoP/taroka.md

 `A fundamental change brought on by one whose beliefs are being put to the test`

-Um grande evento vai compelir um aliado a abandonar suas crenças e adotar novas. É o equivalente a mudar de alinhamento.
+Um grande evento vai compelir um aliado a abandonar suas crenças e adotar novas.
+Ele não necessariamente se tornará um traidor ou um inimigo, mas suas crenças serão mudadas para sempre.

 ### Charlatan - Seven of Glyphs